okta/samples-aspnet/social-login/README.md

-# ASP.NET MVC & Social Sign-In Example
+# ASP.NET MVC & Social Login Example

-This example shows you how to use the `Okta.AspNet` library to sign in a user via other identity providers such as Google or Facebook.
-The user's browser is first redirected to the self-hosted sign-in page on your ASP.NET MVC application with multiple login options.
+This example shows you how to use the `Okta.AspNet` library to log in a user via other identity providers such as Google or Facebook.
+The user's browser is first redirected to the self-hosted login page on your ASP.NET MVC application with multiple login options.
 Once the user is successfully authenticated, ASP.NET MVC automatically populates `HttpContext.User` with the information that the identity provider sends back about the user.

 ## Prerequisites